uglow/thumbsup-fav-server/DEVELOPERS.md

 3. `./run-local.sh` to start the **API server** in Docker.

 Note: At this point, you have an API server running inside docker on port 8080.
-To see it working, you need to start a webserver and connect it to the API server
+To see it working, you need to start a webserver (see OSX Webserver) to see it running.

 Testing the site **inside** Docker allows the patch files (see below) to be applied.